ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 The way the unit is used in the data set, such as the way amounts are being displayed, or how things are being counted, can determine whether a `scaling_factor` field should be used.
 Using the scaling factor means a new unit is being defined using the `from_existing` field's value as a base, and altering it so the measurements made are scaled as specified in a base 10 expression.
 For example, a unit defined with an existing base of Pounds Sterling, could be given a scaling factor of 1000000 to create the unit "Millions of Pounds Sterling" (where 1 would mean 1 million pounds.)

-### Creating a units column using the `from_existing` field, also using scaling and specifying quantity kind for the existing unit being used.
+### Creating a units column using the `from_existing` field, also using a scaling factor and specifying quantity kind for the existing unit being used.
 ```json
     "columns": {
         "Unit": {